 When the pastry cream has cooled down some, remove it from the ice bath and store it in the refrigerator until ready to assemble.

-Don't worry, you will incorporate the 1 cup of heavy whipping cream into the cold pastry cream just before assembling the cake.
+Just before assembling the cake, incorporate the 1 cup of heavy whipping cream into the cold pastry cream.

 Make the Cake Dough